 - Has the company reviewed its policies and processes directed to the various media channels through which it engages consumers (however the company segments them)?

-Thus, the organization’s mission and values have a bearing on the data it obtains.
+Thus, the organisation’s mission and values have a bearing on the data it obtains.
 This conversation can lead to policies that place guardrails around data collection to manage data privacy risk.
 This is another area that may warrant a professional review.

 Directors should inquire, for example, whether the company is using the standard contractual clauses (SCCs) pre-approved by the European Union (EU) pertaining to the sharing of data between EU and non-EU countries.
 These clauses provide standard terms and conditions to which both the sender and the receiver of personal data agree, with the objective of considering and upholding the rights and freedoms of the individual.
 Adopting these SCCs is a regulatory requirement for exchanging data with EU countries and is enforced by the European Commission.

-The prevalent trend in the marketplace is to utilize zero-trust architectures to ensure secure access to everything by everyone all the time.
-The idea is to shift cyber controls closer to the data that the organization must protect, a notion that is fit for purpose in addressing the complexities of today’s digital customer and supplier interactions, hybrid work environments, ever-expanding data protection requirements, and increasingly sophisticated cyber and ransomware attacks.
+The prevalent trend in the marketplace is to utilise zero-trust architectures to ensure secure access to everything by everyone all the time.
+The idea is to shift cyber controls closer to the data that the organisation must protect, a notion that is fit for purpose in addressing the complexities of today’s digital customer and supplier interactions, hybrid work environments, ever-expanding data protection requirements, and increasingly sophisticated cyber and ransomware attacks.
 Practices becoming more pervasive over time include: